Raíces de Chocolate: How Ashley Ugarte is Shaping the Chocolate World Inspired by Her Mexican Heritage

 Enter Ashley Ugarta, a self-described border kid, world-class chocolatier, and founder of Hijita.
 Hijita is a small-batch Mexican chocolateria rooted in ancestral wisdom, guided by wellness & equity, and inspired by childhood memories.

 Ashley is not just creating chocolate; she's reclaiming the narrative.
-Through Hijita, she channels the richness of her Mexican roots into each step of the chocolate making process.
+Through Hijita, she channels the richness of her Mexican roots into each step of the artisanal Mexican chocolate making process.
 Inspired by childhood memories, Ashley infuses her chocolates with flavors from Mexico's diverse culinary landscape.
 From hints of Mexican-grown cinnamon and vanilla, to a savory salt finish sourced form Colima, Mexico, every bite tells a story of tradition.

 By blending her culinary expertise with a passion for sustainability, Ashley is able to do something truly special.
 She is crafting delicious treats, while contributing to a more responsible and mindful approach to chocolate consumption.

 What inspired you to start Hijita?
-What's your founding story?

 As the daughter of a Mexican immigrant mother, my upbringing immersed me in the vibrant tapestry of Mexican culture and cuisine, for which I am eternally grateful.
 However, like many children of immigrants in America, I often found myself straddling two worlds, feeling neither fully Mexican nor genuinely American.
 It was my passion for cooking throughout my childhood that was my saving grace, and served as a tether to my ancestral heritage, which followed me into adulthood.